-Artificial intelligence functionality surveyed includes rule-based reasoning, machine learning, speech recognition, natural language processing, and facial/object recognition.
+Artificial intelligence (AI) functionality surveyed includes rule-based reasoning, machine learning, speech recognition, natural language processing, and facial/object recognition.

 IaaS capabilities surveyed include virtual servers, bare metal, containers, multiple availability zones, and platform as a service.
 Uses of IaaS surveyed include system development/testing, production systems, disaster recovery, spikes in demand, big data, and archiving of inactive data.

 SD-WAN is the use of software-defined networking technology to establish and operate a wide-area network by virtualizing network resources.
 SD-WAN has evolved from a technology designed to reduce costs and enhance operational efficiency to being a crucial element in business sustainability.

 Mobile applications surveyed include time/attendance, expense reporting, sales/CRM, inventory/order management, purchasing, service, workflow/approvals, geolocation, and customer-facing apps.